 Prioritize with your manager

-Your first day back in the office might feel a little overwhelming; you likely missed some meetings and have a more hectic to-do list than normal.
+Your first day back to work might feel a little overwhelming; you likely missed some meetings and have a more hectic to-do list than normal.
 The good news is that you don’t need to deal with it alone.
-Having a sit down with your manager to catch up on what you might have missed, discuss what needs to get done, and prioritize your most important tasks can help you jump back in with a focused mindset and center your energy on the tasks that matter most.
+Having an in-person or virtual sit down with your manager to catch up on what you might have missed, discuss what needs to get done, and prioritize your most important tasks can help you jump back in with a focused mindset and center your energy on the tasks that matter most.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.